 ABOUT THE TIME WE FIRST TALKED, Don's '29 was again in the news.
 This time, it was featured in a 2-page spread on the "Contents" page of Issue #36 of The Rodder's Journal (2007).

-(Above left: A classic shot of Don in his self--built, legendary, '29 A Roadster)
+(Above: A classic early shot of Don lookin' cool in his self--built, legendary, '29 A Roadster)

 THE '49 FORD CLUB COUPE CUSTOM: